 • Heat a large drizzle of olive oil in a large pan over medium-high heat.
 Add kale and season with salt and pepper.
 Cook, stirring occasionally, until tender, 5-7 minutes. • Stir in 1 TBSP butter (2 TBSP for 4 servings) until melted.
 Remove from heat.

 • Fluff rice with a fork; stir in 1 TBSP butter (2 TBSP for 4 servings) and season with salt and pepper. • Divide rice between bowls.
-Top with kale, pickled cabbage (draining first), and chickpeas in separate sections.
-Drain and sprinkle raisins (roughly chopping first if desired) over top.
+Top with kale, pickled cabbage (draining first), and chickpeas.
+Drain raisins and sprinkle over top, roughly chopping first if desired.
 Drizzle with dressing and serve.